gbisaga/devops/aws-devops-codepipeline.md

     - Invoke - run anything you want (e.g. via Lambda)
     - Source
     - Test
+    - Custom
+      - implement your own worker with sdk
+      - install only from CLI
+      - just shows up in provider list
+      - probably how all others implemented
+      - 0 or more input and output artifacts
+      - URL templates for more info in console
+      - example: custom on-prem test tool
 - Each stage specifies one or more artifacts
 - Save and "Release Change" - this causes pipeline to re-trigger

-CodePipeline and S3 - KEY IDEAS
+### CodePipeline and S3 - KEY IDEAS
 - CodePipeline uses S3 constantly for reading and writing artifacts
   - #1 Per-pipeline (default) or central
   - #2 Always encrypted, but can either use account default or a customer managed KMS key
   - #3 At every stage of the pipeline, we create artifacts in the S3 folder; either standard or custom names
   - #4 Also concept of CodeBuild artifacts - separate from CodePipeline artifacts
 - Can also upload to other S3 buckets - create an action to upload to desired location

-Manual Approval steps
+### Manual Approval steps
 - Add ActionGroup before the deploy itself (need to be a group because need it to be Sequential, not parallel)

-All integrations - high level use cases - read best practices document
+### All integrations - high level use cases - read best practices document
 - Manual approval - want review
 - CodeBuild - build or test code
 - Jenkins - integrate with 3rd party build service